MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 ## Guidelines for Player Movement

 The scene should have Colliders for the player to walk and teleport on.
 In general, a low poly MeshCollider that tightly fits the visual geometry with some rounding on the corners will produce the best results.
-BoxColliders work great for trivial scenarios, but in many cases are not ideal for player movement.
-For example, the player can get stuck on the corners or defeat step height limits.
+Box Colliders work great for trivial scenarios, but can result in a number of problems such as causing the player to get stuck on the corners or defeat step height limits.

 **Mesh Player CharacterController movement limits:**
 - Maximum walkable slope: <45 degrees